amaiya/ktrain/README.md

 ```
 - **ktrain** purposely pins to a lower version of **transformers** to include support for older versions of TensorFlow.
 If you need a newer version of `transformers`, it is usually safe for you to upgrade `transformers`, as long as you do it **after** installing **ktrain**.

-- **ktrain** uses TensorFlow for neural network training, but also includes a variety of useful pretrained PyTorch models and sklearn models, which
+- As of v0.30.x, TensorFlow installation is optional and only required if training neural networks.
+Although **ktrain** uses TensorFlow for neural network training, it also includes a variety of useful pretrained PyTorch models and sklearn models, which
 can be used out-of-the-box **without** having TensorFlow installed, as summarized in this table: